Thursday, December 3, 2020

 A CHRISTMAS COOKIE JAR

-A Christmas Cookie Cookie Jar
+A Christmas Cookie Jar or Tin

 Nothing could be more fun than a cookie jar especially when it is full of cookies.
-I found this beautiful but simple glass cookie jar on Amazon.
+I found this beautiful but simple metal cookie jar or tin on Amazon.
 I love the idea that it will hold your Christmas treats and, when they are gone, go in your dishwasher for easy clean-up.
 You can find it on Amazon by clicking here.
 Gift it empty or even full of your favorite Christmas cookies.

 A COOKIE PLATE